 locate command is not present in every system by default.
 If the command is missing, install it with

 2. Type the full path and add the

 -V option to display the current PostgreSQL server version:

-The PostgreSQL Development Group uses a standard MAJOR.MINOR semantic versioning system.
-In our example, the first section (10) signifies the MAJOR release number.
-The second part (12), represents the MINOR release number for that major version.
+PostgreSQL uses a standard MAJOR.MINOR semantic versioning system.
+The first section (14) in the example above signifies the MAJOR release number.
+The second part (9) represents the MINOR release number for that major version.

 Note: Always update PostgreSQL to the latest available minor version that corresponds to the major version you have installed.